 The different components of whole blood (like red blood cells) lymphocytes and platelets can be separated into their component parts by placing the blood in a special tube and rotating it at very high speeds in a centrifuge.
 This separates the components of the blood by weight.
 This process purifies platelets, but only to a certain extent – they will still be contaminated by other parts of the blood that have the same weight.

-This had inspired several companies to produce kits that, they claim, can enrich the concentration of platelets in a particular centrifuge fraction.
-These contain specialized filters and other technologies that bind only platelets and related cellular factors while the rest of the components of the blood wash through.
+This had given inspiration to several companies to begin producing kits that, they claim, are able to enrich the concentration of platelets in a particular centrifuge fraction.
+These contain within specialized filters and other technologies that bind only platelets and related cellular factors while allowing the rest of the components of the blood to wash through.

 This is what you should look for when selecting a PRP kit: